 Retrograde Extrapolation

+The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.
 Retrograde extrapolation is a methodology of determining a person’s blood alcohol level (BAL) at an earlier time by multiplying the average rate at which alcohol is eliminated from the body by the amount of time between the driving and the blood test and adding that product to the person’s known BAL.
 See Vitiello v.
 State, 281 So.
 3d 554, 558 (Fla.
 5th DCA 2019).

 In this way, retrograde extrapolation can be used to estimate the blood alcohol concentration at the time of driving (as opposed to the time the blood sample was obtained).
+Because the BAL will rise or fall over time, expert testimony on this topic often influences the verdict at trial.

-We are also experienced in showing problems with the state’s evidence when it falls short of scientific reliability because of unreasonable and unjustifiable assumptions.
+Our attorneys have experience in using the services of experts to present evidence about retrograde extrapolation.
+We are also experienced in identifying problems with the state’s evidence when it falls short of scientific reliability due to unreasonable and unjustifiable assumptions.

 Attorney for Retrograde Extrapolation in DUI Cases

 If the prosecutor in your case is attempting to admit evidence of retrograde extrapolation in your DUI case in Tampa, FL, contact an experienced DUI defense attorney at Sammis Law Firm.
+Our attorneys fight DUI cases in Tampa, FL, and the surrounding areas of Tampa Bay.

+Our main office is in downtown Tampa in Hillsborough County.
+We also have offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.
 We represent clients charged with DUI after a blood test, including both the medical blood test to determine the BAC or a legal blood test after the sample was drawn at the request of a law enforcement officer.

 Contact us to discuss the best ways to fight these complex DUI cases.